Many couples, particularly for those who have been together for a long time, are not satisfied with that aspect of their relationship.

-Fact: Couples who have a great sex life everywhere on the planet are doing the same set of things.
-Futhermore, those with bad sex lives are NOT doing those same things.
+Fact: Couples who have a great sex life are doing the same set of things no matter where in the world they live.
+Those with bad sex lives are NOT doing those same things.

 If you are unhappy with your sex life, you might find it can improve if you are willing to make some changes.
 Ask yourself these questions:

-1. Do you kiss or hug your partner in public?
+1. Do you and your partner hug and kiss in public?

-According to the study, 32 percent of men and 48 percent of women say no. The truth is public displays of affection (PDAs, for short) are great for a relationship: 68 percent of those who keep hands off in public are unhappy or only slightly happy with their mates, while the happiest couples indulge in PDAs at least a couple of times a month.
+According to the study, 32 percent of men and 48 percent of women say no. This truth is unfortunate as public displays of affection (PDAs, for short) are great for a relationship: 68 percent of those who are hands off in public are not happy or only somewhat happy with their partners, while the happiest couples indulge in PDAs at least a couple of times a month.

-2. Have you given up an important part of yourself to keep your relationship together?
+2. Have you retained the important parts of yourself to keep your relationship together?

-48.9 percent of people in a relationship for 21 years or more say yes.
-If you’re feeling shut down, think about how you might change your daily life to support your hopes and needs, and discuss with your partner.
-Happy couples encourage each other’s ambitions and passions.
+48.9 percent of people in a relationship for 21 years or more say they have given up important parts of themselves.
+If you’re feeling you’ve given up too much of yourself, think about how you might change your daily life to support your hopes and needs, and discuss with your partner.
+Happy couples accept each other for who they are and encourage their partner’s ambitions and passions.

-3. How often do you hold hands with your partner?
+3. Do you still hold hands with your partner?

 Among couples who’ve been together 10 or more years, more than half say they no longer hold hands.
-A quick squeeze of the hand can add a vital charge of connectivity to a well-worn partnership.
-Research shows that holding hands can even help settle arguments.
+A quick and intimate hand squeeze can add a vital charge of connectivity to a well-worn partnership.
+Studies show holding hands can even help settle arguments.